tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Wizard's Escape

-**Casting Time/Duration**: 10 minutes**/**10 minutes
+**Casting Time/Duration:** 10 minutes**/**10 minutes

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: For the ritual's duration, you and up to eight allies can squeeze into and through spaces that a Tiny creature can squeeze through, allowing them to fit into crevices, under some doors, and through most barred gates or walls.
+**Effect:** For the ritual's duration, you and up to eight allies can squeeze into and through spaces that a Tiny creature can squeeze through, allowing them to fit into crevices, under some doors, and through most barred gates or walls.
 An affected creature must still squeeze to fit into a space it could not normally enter.
 How this ritual manifests varies from caster to caster: It can allow creatures to squeeze their body as though boneless, to step through half-dimensions, ripple into and out of smaller shapes, or anything else.

 ### Divine Rituals

 #### Cure Disease

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: The Cure Disease ritual wipes away a single disease afflicting the subject, whether the disease is active or still incubating.
+**Effect:** The Cure Disease ritual wipes away a single disease afflicting the subject, whether the disease is active or still incubating.
 The subject is completely cured and loses any negative side effects and symptoms of the disease.

 This ritual is physically taxing to the recipient; if used on an injured character, it can even kill him or her.

-**Skill Check**: Upon completing this ritual, make a Survival skill check, using the tier of the disease as a penalty to this check as shown in the table below.
+**Skill Check:** Upon completing this ritual, make a Survival skill check, using the tier of the disease as a penalty to this check as shown in the table below.
 The result indicates the amount of damage the character takes.
 Assuming the character survives, this damage can be healed normally.

 | Disease Tier | Survival Check Penalty |
 | ---- | ---------------------- |